luizpvas/explicit/README.md

 [:agreement, parse: true]
 ```

-The `agreement` type is a boolean that must always be true.
-Useful for terms of
+A boolean that must always be true.
+Useful for terms of use or agreement
-use or agreement acceptances.
+acceptances.
 If `parse: true` is specified then the following
 values are accepted: `true`, `"true"`, `"on"`, `"1"` and `1`.

 ### Array